 Form PTO/SB/80 may be used by an assignee of the entire interest of the applicant to revoke a power of attorney and appoint a new power of attorney.
-The assignee would sign the power of attorney, and a newly appointed practitioner, having authority to take action on behalf of the assignee would sign a statement under pre-AIA 37 CFR 3.73(b) for the application in which the general power of attorney is to be used.
+The assignee would sign the power of attorney, and either the assignee or the newly appointed practitioner, having authority to take action on behalf of the assignee would sign a statement under pre-AIA 37 CFR 3.73(b) for the application in which the general power of attorney is to be used.
+See MPEP § 324, subsection V. for who can sign the Statement Under pre-AIA 37 CFR 3.73(b) (Form PTO/SB/96 or equivalent).

-PTO/SB/80 (11-08) Approved for use through 11/30/2011.
-OMB 0651-0035 U.S. Patent and Trademark Office; U.S. DEPARTMENT OF COMMERCE Under the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
+PTO/SB/80 (11-08) Approved for use through 11/30/2020.
+OMB 0651-0035 U.S. Patent and Trademark Office; U.S. DEPARTMENT OF COMMERCE

-POWER OF ATTORNEY TO PROSECUTE APPLICATIONS BEFORE THE USPTO
+U.S. Patent and Trademark Office; U.S. DEPARTMENT OF COMMERCE Under the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.

-I hereby revoke all previous powers of attorney given in the application identified in the attached statement under 37 CFR 3.73(b).
-Thereby appoint: Practition Practitioners associated with the Customer Number: OR Practitio oner(s) named below (if more than ten paten t practitioners are to b e named, then a cust tomer number must b e used): Name Registration Number Ν lame Registration Number represent the undersigned be ns assigned only to the unders ordance with 37 CFR 3.73(b). signed according to the e USPTO assignmen t records or assignme ent documents Please change e the correspo ndence address for the applic ation identified in the a attached statement ur nder 37 CFR 3.73(b) to: ☐ {The} address asso ciated with Customer Number: \overline{OR} uuui033 u330 olated with edition of reambor.
-Firm or Address ual Name City State Zip Country Telephone Email Assignee Nam ne and Addres s: A copy of this form, together with a statement under 37 CFR 3.73(b) (Form PTO/SB/96 or equivalent) is required to be filed in each application in which this form is used.
+POWER OF ATTORNEY TO PROSECUTE APPLICATIONS BEFORE THE USPTO I hereby revoke all previous powers of attorney given in the application identified in the attached statement under 37 CFR 3.73(b) I hereby appoint: Practitioners associated with the Customer Number: Practitioner(s) named below (if more than ten patent practitioners are to be named, then a customer number must be used): Registration Number Name Name Registration Number as attorney(s) or agent(s) to represent the undersigned before the United States Patent and Trademark Office (USPTO) in connection with any and all patent applications assigned only to the undersigned according to the USPTO assignment records or assignment documents attached to this form in accordance with 37 CFR 3.73(b).
+Please change the correspondence address for the application identified in the attached statement under 37 CFR 3.73(b) to: The address associated with Customer Number: ORFirm or Individual Name Address City State Zip Country Telephone Email Assignee Name and Address: A copy of this form, together with a statement under 37 CFR 3.73(b) (Form PTO/SB/96 or equivalent) is required to be filed in each application in which this form is used.
 The statement under 37 CFR 3.73(b) may be completed by one of the practitioners appointed in this form if the appointed practitioner is authorized to act on behalf of the assignee, and must identify the application in which this Power of Attorney is to be filed.
-SIGNATURE of Assignee of Record The individual whose signature and title is supplied below is authorized to act on behalf of the assignee Signature Date Name Telephone Title
+SIGNATURE of Assignee of Record The individual whose signature and title is supplied below is authorized to act on behalf of the assignee Signature Date Name Telephone